"Define Your Ideal Customer" What the Heck Does That Mean?

-Why is it stupid advice?
+Why is it bad advice?

 Because as soon as someone says define your ideal customer, off you go into your head making stuff up.
 You start creating this ideal person that just does not exist.